Damage Caused by Hurricanes in the US

-Even though hurricanes mainly threaten the US Gulf and East Coasts, of all the natural disasters that happen in America, hurricanes are the most costly and destructive.
+Even though hurricanes mainly threaten the US Gulf and East Coasts, of all the natural disasters that happen in America, they are the most costly and destructive.
 Hurricanes can strike anywhere from Southern Texas to New England, but by far, Louisiana gets the worst of it.
 Ten counties in Louisiana get pummeled by hurricanes an average of every 2.9 years.

 But as dangerous as the winds of a hurricane are, the greatest danger they pose is from the storm surge they create.
 A category five hurricane can produce a storm surge up to 18’ high, enough to cause serious flooding for miles inland, damaging everything below 15’ above sea level.